rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 But he perceived their craftiness, and said to them, ^2023

 Show me a denarius.
 Whose likeness and inscription does it have?
-They said, Caesar’s. ^2024
+They said, Caesar's. ^2024

-He said to them, Then render to Caesar the things that are Caesar’s, and to God the things that are God’s. ^2025
+He said to them, Then render to Caesar the things that are Caesar's, and to God the things that are God's. ^2025

 And they were not able in the presence of the people to catch him in what he said, but marveling at his answer they became silent. ^2026

 There came to him some Sadducees, those who deny that there is a resurrection, ^2027

-and they asked him a question, saying, Teacher, Moses wrote for us that if a man’s brother dies, having a wife but no children, the man must take the widow and raise up offspring for his brother. ^2028
+and they asked him a question, saying, Teacher, Moses wrote for us that if a man's brother dies, having a wife but no children, the man must take the widow and raise up offspring for his brother. ^2028

 Now there were seven brothers.
 The first took a wife, and died without children. ^2029